Boosting IT skills across the nations

 To do this, we’ve developed a 4-year Strategic Plan for Northern Ireland (PDF 1MB) with employers and stakeholders and we’ll be working to:

-- inspire future talent with employer-backed careers programmes such as the Bring IT On careers website (fully re-designed and updated in Jan 2012) and Computer Clubs for Girls (CC4G)
+- inspire future talent with employer-backed careers programmes such as the Bring IT On careers website (for 12+), the Junior BIO careers website (for 8-12 year-olds), and Computer Clubs for Girls (CC4G)

 - help young people build practical IT skills through apprenticeships